The Critical Role animated series is coming to Amazon Prime for two seasons

-Popular Dungeons and Dragons YouTube show Critical Role is coming to Amazon Prime Video, as the streaming service has ordered two seasons of the animated series Critical Role: The Legend of Vox Machina.
+Popular Dungeons & Dragons YouTube show Critical Role is coming to Amazon Prime Video, as the streaming service has ordered two seasons of the animated series Critical Role: The Legend of Vox Machina.

 The series began as a Kickstarter campaign last year, demolishing its goal for a pilot episode, and making enough money through stretch goals to generate 10 full-length episodes.
 Amazon's order adds 14 additional episodes onto that, with the total amount divided into two 12-episode seasons.